shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/retail/h3000/README.md

 ## Summary
 ![GoldStar](../../resources/goldstar-sm.png) Congratulations!
 You have completed this tutorial that demonstrates how to configure the Intel&reg; RSP solution for a typical retail deployment.

-By applying the cluster configuration setting, you should have seen how to track a tag across various locations and how it generates diffent events.
-You should now have the knowledge and ability to scale for a larger deployent by adding additional sensors.
+By applying the cluster configuration setting, you should have seen how to track a tag across various locations and how it generates different events.
+You should now have the knowledge and ability to scale for a larger deployment by adding additional sensors.

 ### Next Steps
 - [Start a clean session](#starting-a-clean-session) and try a different method to configure the RSP Controller: